Today we're taking a look at the claim that it is illegal to be overweight in Japan. Is this claim real or a hoax?

-There is no punishment, however, for individuals who are deemed overweight in Japan.
+There is no direct punishment, however, for individuals who are deemed overweight in Japan.

 Men with waists measuring more than 33.5 inches or women with waists measuring more than 35.5 inches are considered “at risk” and are referred to counseling, email and phone monitoring and correspondence, along with motivational support.
 There is no fine or penalty for those who exceed the recommended measurements.

 Some citizens complained of the embarrassment they felt when exposing their stomachs while being measured, so the government decided to allow patients to remain fully clothed and deduct 1.5 centimeters from their final measurement.

 Local governments and employers must maintain a minimum of 65% participation in the program and meet specific guidelines.
 The first goal was a 10% reduction in obesity rates by 2012, with a 25% goal by the year 2015.
 Over 50 million Japanese are expected to be measured each year.

 There is no penalty or punishment for individuals.
 The law is aimed at pressuring companies and local governments.
 Employers unable to meet the guidelines will be forced to pay nearly 10% higher payments into the national health insurance program.
 This can equate to millions of dollars for large corporations.
 Computer manufacturer NEC originally stated that it could face fines reaching $19 million under the policy.

 The annual waist measurements have prompted some people to crash diet in the weeks leading up to their yearly checkup.
 Some companies offer their employees free gym memberships or special diet plans.
 There has also been an increase in the sale of health products related to the metabo law.